 In the world of digital marketing, buzzwords seem to be a dime a dozen.
-Terms like “growth hacking,” “storyscaping,” and “geofencing,” sound very interesting, but does your marketing strategy really need them?
-When it comes to marketing success, there’s really only one buzzword you need to understand, and that’s performance marketing.
+Terms like “growth hacking,” “storyscaping,” and “geofencing,” sound very interesting, but does your marketing strategy really utilize them?
+When it comes to marketing success, there’s really only one buzzword you need to understand, and that’s the ever encompassing performance marketing.

 Now you may already think you know what performance marketing is: you run marketing and advertising campaigns and they get results.
 Performance marketing, right?
 Well, that’s not the whole picture, and the great thing about performance marketing campaigns and performance marketing agencies is that you, the business, are in the driver’s seat.